Katrix/ChitChat/README.md

 - `/channel properties name <channel name> <new name>` - Specify a new name for a channel.
 - `/channel properties prefix <channel name> [<new prefix>]` - Specify a new prefix for a channel.
 If no description is provided it will use the channel name instead.
 - `/channel remove <channel name>` - Removes an already existing channel.
 If there is currently players in the channel, they will be moved to the global channel.
+- `/channel move <player> <channel>` - Moves a player to another channel.
+Works on both online and offline players.
 - `/chitchat` - Shows you information about ChitChat.
 - `/chitchat help [<command>]` - If used with no parameters shows the help for all the commands registered by ChitChat.
 You can also show the help for individual commands by specifying the parameters to be that command.
 This also works with subcommands.
 For example do `/chitchat help channel create` to see the help for the create channel command.
 - `/chitchat reload` - Reloads the configs for ChitChat.